mostafakml/locator/ANSWERS.md

 new math.
 How would you enable scenario where DNS can serve both types of clients?

 answer:
-the strategy pattern seems a qood choice here . we can seperate those two method in our business layer then receive the method in request body the base run our method base on which method choose
+the strategy pattern seems a qood choice here . we can seperate those two method in our business layer then receive the method in request body as property base on property our service decide use which method

 - In general, how would you separate technical decision to deploy something from business decision to release something?